ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

 ## Next steps
 {: #imd-access-md-next-steps}

-Want to steamline authorization when accessing instance metadata?
-Create and use trusted profiles to access metadata.
 Use the trusted profile for the instance and generate an IAM token from the instance identity access token to other IAM-enabled services.
 See [Using a trusted profile to call IAM-enabled services](/docs/vpc?topic=vpc-imd-trusted-profile-metadata).